alexmatcov/infrastructure-security-tutorial/tutorial/step2/step2.md

 pipx install checkov
 ```

-When you see the Checkov ASCII art, the script is done, and we can start using Checkov to scan our Terraform project:
+When you see the easter egg, the script is done, and we can start using Checkov to scan our Terraform project:

 ```
 cd terraform-project